home-assistant/home-assistant.io/source/_docs/authentication/providers.markdown

 ### {% linkable_title Trusted Networks %}

 The Trusted Networks auth provider defines a range of IP addresses for which no authentication will be required (also known as "whitelisting").
-For example you can whitelist your local network so  you won't be prompted for a password if you access Home Assistant from inside your home.
+For example, you can whitelist your local network so you won't be prompted for a password if you access Home Assistant from inside your home.

 When you log in from one of these networks, you will be asked which user account to use and won't need to enter a password.